-The second tallest capital in the world, known as “Carita de Dios” (The Face of God), is a colossal beauty.
+The second highest capital in the world, known as “Carita de Dios” (The Face of God), is a colossal beauty.
 Those visiting Quito, Ecuador even just for one day will be able to appreciate its landscape, architecture and bohemian vibe.
 The surrounding mountains and the Pichincha volcano make for some very unique Quito landmarks, and the city is also known as the Florence of the Americas due to its visible European influence.
-The middle of the world is a spectacular place to visit, so here is a one-day itinerary for top things to do in Quito, Ecuador.
+The middle of the world is a spectacular place to visit, so here is a one-day itinerary to help you decide how to spend your time in Quito, Ecuador.

 GUEST POST BY ROMI R.